Rainbow-Dreamer/esi_maker/README.md

 # name_mappings: the dictionary maps note names to audio file names

-# this function will make an esi file at the path that the parameter `name` specified,
-# the file extension of the esi file is esi
+# show_msg: print progress messages or not

 load_esi(file_path, convert=True)

+# this function will load a esi file, return an esi class instance

 # file_path: the file path of the esi file you want to load